nextstrain/ncov/docs/src/tutorial/genomic-surveillance.rst

    nextstrain view auspice/

 Navigate to http://127.0.0.1:4000/ncov/idaho.
-The resulting :term:`docs.nextstrain.org:dataset` should show the recent Idaho sequences against a backdrop of historical sequences:
+The resulting :term:`docs.nextstrain.org:dataset` should show the Idaho sequences against a backdrop of historical sequences:

 .. figure:: ../images/dataset-genomic-surveillance.png
    :alt: Phylogenetic tree from the "genomic surveillance" tutorial as visualized in Auspice